 Almost everyone would like what’s best for their children in a custody battle, and the state of Missouri is no exception.
 The state of Missouri is obligated to determine child custody issues according to the children’s best interests.
-Judges are never allowed to award sole physical custody based solely on one parent’s sex, income, place or any other non-factual criterion.
+Judges are never allowed to award sole physical custody based solely on one parent’s sex, income, place or any other non-factual criterion, said a family law attorney in Florida.
 Even if a child has special needs such as deafness or autism, it is not a valid reason to deny a parent equal custody.

 In cases where custody is decided between the parents, or in the event that the parents can’t agree on an arrangement, the court system will usually require mediation.
 Mediation is when a third party tries to help the parents come to an agreement without having to take the case to trial.
 The court system will allow the mediator to determine if the parenting plan is in the best interest of the child.
 If both parents are willing to pursue a trial, then a jury will be selected and will determine custody.
 The St. Louis courts will only accept custody agreements that have been recommended by the state’s child custody lawyer or a neutral third-party judge.